marco262/my_wiki/data/dnd/subclass/path-of-the-battlerager.md

 ## Spiked Retribution

-Starting at 14th level, when a creature within 5 feet of you hits you with a melee attack, the attacker takes 3 piercing damage if you are raging, aren't incapacitated, and are wearing spiked armor.
+Starting at 14th level, when a creature within 5 feet of you hits you with a melee attack, the attacker takes 3 piercing damage if you are raging, aren't [[[general:conditions#incapacitated|incapacitated]]], and are wearing spiked armor.

 ----